OWASP/www-project-threat-dragon/docs-2/usage/modeling/getting-started.md

 You can also **Cancel** to exit without saving, or **Reload** to undo any changes and revert to your last save.

-In the web variant of Threat Dragon, models are saved in your chosen branch at a path like `ThreatDragonModels/[model name]/[model title].json`, Look at the [Demo Threat Model](https://github.com/mike-goodwin/owasp-threat-dragon-demo) for an example.
+In the web variant of Threat Dragon, models are saved in your chosen branch using the model title in the file path and file name:
+`ThreatDragonModels/[model name]/[model title].json`.
-Because of this, if you change title of your model it will delete the old model and replace it with one at the new path.
+This means that if you change title of your model it will delete the old model and replace it with one at the new file path and file name.
 This does not apply to the desktop variant.

 Congratulations!
 You have got the basics done.
 Next step ...